Could you be fined for not wearing a mask? Sacramento County Sheriff, Roseville, Citrus Heights police focusing on education, not citations

 The guidance "mandates that face coverings be worn state-wide," with few exceptions.

-According to the California Department of Public Health, disobeying California’s mandate could result in a misdemeanor and a fine, among other penalties, though it is unclear how this enforcement will take place.
+Since this is a state-wide requirement and follows the same legal authority as other state health orders, disobeying California’s mandate could result in a misdemeanor and a fine, among other penalties, though it is unclear how this enforcement will take place.

 RELATED: